-As well as remembering to pack all the usual bits and bobs from your holiday checklist, don’t forget to put together a ‘road trip survival kit for happy little travellers.
-Pop in a pillow and blanket, their favourite toy, snacks, drinks and any activities you decide to bring along.
-If you’re struggling for space in the car amongst all the suitcases then why not store all these essentials into a smaller rucksack which you can hang from the back of the front seats?
+Don’t forget to put together a road trip survival kit for happy little travellers.
+Pop in a pillow and blanket, their favourite toy, snacks, drinks and car-safe activities.
+If you’re going on holiday, and struggling for space in the car among all the suitcases, why not store these essentials into a smaller rucksack which you can hang from the back of the front seats?

 There are lots of games you can get the kids playing when they start to get restless.
-Some of these you can pack along with you and others you’ll need to prepare before you go.
-Activities such as colouring books and puzzle books are great if you’re in a rush and they’ll keep your little ones entertained for hours.
-You can pick these up for as little as 50p and we love this holiday fun colouring and activity book; perfect for getting them in the holiday spirit!
-We also have a great selection of pens and colouring pencils to help your kids get creative – bit safer for your car interior than felt tips!
+Things like colouring and activity books are great if you’re in a rush and they’ll keep your little ones entertained for hours.
+We love this holiday fun colouring and activity book; perfect for getting them in the holiday spirit!
+We also have a great selection of colouring pencils to help your kids get creative – bit safer for your car interior than felt tips!